Cricket Pest Control & Exterminators

 What’s the best way to prevent a cricket infestation?

-In order to prevent crickets entering homes and businesses, any cracks in the foundation or gaps around windows and doors should be sealed.
+In order to prevent crickets entering homes and businesses, any cracks and crevices in the foundation or gaps around windows and doors should be sealed.